tripatheea/MODAnalyzer/README.md

 ### Workflow Instructions

  - First, we run the skimmer to filter those N MOD files you produced to get only those files for which the correct trigger fired.
 This is accomplished by the Python script `utilities/skim.py`.
-This script takes a single argument,  a path to the directory that contains all the MOD files.
+This script takes two arguments- a path to the directory that contains all the MOD files and another path to the directory where you'd like to store the skimmed files.

    ```
-   python ./utilities/skim.py /media/aashish/opendata/MIT_CMS/eos/opendata/cms/Run2010B/Jet/MOD/Apr21ReReco-v1/0000/
+   python ./utilities/skim.py /media/aashish/opendata/MIT_CMS/eos/opendata/cms/Run2010B/Jet/MOD/Apr21ReReco-v1/0000/ /media/aashish/opendata/MIT_CMS/eos/opendata/cms/Run2010B/Jet/SKIM/Apr21ReReco-v1/0000/
    ```

     This step maintains the same directory structure as the input directory except MOD replaced with SKIM.
 That's why you do not need to enter an output directory.
 It will also output an error log in the same directory.